 We have an encapsulated environment where everything is locked in and we could then have multiple such environments for different projects or we could share our virtual machine configuration with a colleague to ensure that we’re working in the same environment.

-You might be using windows in all your virtual machines and still, it’s installed separately in every machine and that of course wastes a lot of space.
+You might be using windows on all your virtual machines and still, it’s installed separately in every machine and that, of course, wastes a lot of space.
 In addition, you might have a lot of other tools installed in every virtual machine which your application doesn’t need directly, but which still are set up as a default and that can be a problem so to sum it up.

-What is Docker desktop, Docker hub, Docker compose, and what we do with these tools?
+What are Docker desktop, Docker hub, Docker compose, and what do we do with these tools?

 In the end, we installed the docker engine.
 We installed that no matter if you installed the docker desktop, if you installed it directly on Linux or if you used the docker toolbox.
 This docker-engine was simply set up in that virtual machine that hosts Linux which is simply required to run docker.
 The virtual machine really only there because your operating system doesn’t natively support docker(windows or macOS).
 If it would, we wouldn’t need the virtual machine, because the idea was to not use virtual machines but even with that it’s just there to run docker, and then your containers will run in that virtual machine.
 So we still will be working with containers. anyways we installed the docker engine.

 In the end docker desktop really just a tool that made sure the docker engine was installed and that it works.
 It includes a so-called daemon a process that keeps on running and ensures that docker works.
 So to say the heart of docker and contains a command-line interface and you also got that with the docker toolbox.
 A command-line interface is a tool we will use to run commands, to create images and containers.